StefanoMarina/sysjack/README.md

 any audio device capability, including sample rate and sample format.
 You may need tools such as __make__ and __autotools__ to compile it.
 It is not necessary but useful.

+If you want to use alsacap, do the following:

 ## PERL
 Perl is a common, if not ancient, script language.
 You don't need to know anything perl, just to install it
 ```